myang-git/QR-Code-Encoder-for-Objective-C/README.md

 Install the Cocoapod
 =========================
 An easier way to make the library available to your project is to use Cocoapods.
-Assuming you already have Cocoapods installed, here is instruction:
+Assuming you already have Cocoapods installed, here are the instructions:

 1. Open a terminal window, cd to your project's root directory
 2. Run the command: